 On the other hand, as a technology-driven practice, predictive policing uses data analytics, as well as other technologies such as artificial intelligence, including machine learning, and Big Data applications, to provide law enforcers with relevant insights and targets for police intervention.

-It is worth mentioning that the concept and practice traces its from business analytics or BA.
-Remember that by definition, BA corresponds to the competencies, technologies, and practices for continuous iterative exploration and investigation of past business performance to gain insight and drive business planning.
+It is worth mentioning that the concept and practice traces its roots from the field of computer science and the more specific subfield of business analytics.
+Note that business analytics corresponds to the competencies, technologies, and practices for continuous iterative exploration and investigation of past business performance to gain insight and drive business planning.

 The Four General Categories of Predictive Policing Methods